bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 #### Recurrent layers

 Feedforward layers such as fully-connected and convolutional layers process each input independently, without storing any state between each forward pass.
 With these layers, sequential data such as timeseries or text must therefore be processed in a single sequence, i.e. all at once. ***Recurrent layers*** process sequential data iteratively and in relation to previous sequences.
-Through recurrence, they mantain a *state* across each step.
+Through recurrence, they maintain a *state* across each step.

 <div align="center">
 <img src="/assets/images/recurrentlayer.svg" width="55%" alt="Recurrent layer" />